Maths Problem Solving At KS2: Strategies and Resources For Primary School Teachers

 Cognitive Activation isn’t anything mysterious; just teaching problem solving strategies that pupils can think about and call upon when confronted by a Maths problem they are trying to solve.
 Cognitive It encourages us as teachers to develop problems that can be solved in more than one way and ‘may require different solutions in different contexts’.
 For this to work, exposing children to challenging content and encouraging a culture of exploratory talk is key.
 As is:

-- Giving pupils Maths problems that require them to think for an extended time.
+- Giving pupils maths problem solving questions that require them to think for an extended time.

 - Asking pupils to use their own procedures for solving complex problems.